TheCaffeinatedJourney/AFreshCupOfArch/README.md

 # AFreshCupOfArch
 Automated Arch Linux installation script with LUKS and LVM

+This is still under development.